 1. Add your placement and supervisor information to LawNet

 Important!
 After accepting a job, you must log into LawNet and update your profile with the following information: employer for whom you will be working and supervisor information.
 You will not receive funding unless you complete this step!
-April 15 is the last date to add placement and supervisor information to LawNet.
+March 23 is the last date to add placement and supervisor information to LawNet.
+If you have not received an offer by this time, email [email protected].
 Once you add your placement and supervisor information to LawNet, an automated email will be sent to your supervisor.
-Your supervisor must confirm your placement via email by April 17.
-Email GSFHelp if you have not accepted an offer by the deadline.
+Your supervisor must confirm your placement via email by March 26.
+After this date, your hire processing may be delayed.